Farwaykorse/fwkSudoku/docs/Configuration.md

 - Standard conforming (currently: C++17)
 - Compiling with any conforming compiler (currently: MSVC, Clang, GCC, ...)
 - Being warning free, while enabling as many warnings as possible
+- Increase execution performance (with a preference for x64 with MSVC)

 <!----------------------------------------------------------><a id="format"></a>